Azure/durabletask/samples/Correlation.Samples/docs/overview.md

 ## Prerequisite

-If you are new to the Distributed Tracing with Application insights, you can refer:
+If you are new to the Distributed Tracing with Application Insights, you can refer to:

 - [Correlation with Activity with Application Insights (1 - 3)](https://medium.com/@tsuyoshiushio/correlation-with-activity-with-application-insights-1-overview-753a48a645fb)